italiangrid/storm/documentation/functional-description/index.md

 ### StoRM Fron-End <a name="stormfrontend">&nbsp;</a>

 The Front-End component exposes the SRM web service interface, manages user authentication and stores the data of the SRM requests into the database.
-It’s mainly written in C/C++.
+It is mainly written in C/C++.
 It relies on the GSOAP framework to expose the SRM interface and it uses the CGSI-GSOAP plugin to manage secure connection with clients.

 #### GSI Authentication <a name="gsiauth">&nbsp;</a>